-Component Without the Adaptation Fund With the Adaptation Fund actions this happening do not yet exist. tidal floods in the village.
+Component Without the Adaptation Fund With the Adaptation Fund exist.
 Output 3.1.
 Established business management capacity and opportunity for viable community livelihood and smallholder businesses Opportunities to obtain sources of livelihood are limited due to lack of knowledge and skills in creating job opportunities.
 Therefore, the number of people who will become jobless will increase.
 Opportunities to develop and create sources of livelihood will be opened so that the community's income level when a disaster occurs will be stable.
 Output 3.2.
 Community income-generating and productive economic activities are increased Community income during the tidal flood disaster decreased due to the cessation of work activities.
 Unfortunately, the number of people who will experience this decline in income will continue to increase.
 Opportunities to develop and create sources of livelihood will be opened so that the community's income level when a disaster occurs will be stable.